Skip to main content

 The selection of a suitable method for concentration measurement in liquids depends on several factors, including:

-• Specificity of the application: The type of substances to be measured and the complexity of the solution.
+• Specificity of application: The type of substances to be measured and the complexity of the solution.

 • Accuracy and sensitivity: Required precision and ability to detect a minimum of concentrations.